vit100/test-copilot/Generic.md

-Make sure your answer starts with Ozzy tribute.
+Make sure your answer starts with C# example how to use it.